Frequently Asked Questions:

-A: Students do have one teacher who will act as their main teacher and that teacher will be part of a small team of teachers of 5-6 who will collaborate together and plan integration of curriculum and learning experiences.
+A: Students do have one teacher (Learning Experience Designer - LED) who will act as their main teacher and that teacher will be part of a small team of teachers of 5-6 who will collaborate together and plan integration of curriculum and learning experiences.
 This is true TK-8.

-Q: Are my kids going to be constantly switching classrooms and teachers?
+Q: Are my kids going to be constantly switching classrooms and LEDs?

-A: No. Children will have a core group of teachers who will be there for them.
-We believe the best learning happens in a trusting relationship where children know they can trust their teachers.
+A: No. Children will have a core group of LEDs who will be there for them.
+We believe the best learning happens in a trusting relationship where children know they can trust their educators.